Canibus: Early life

+Career

 Debut album (1997–1998)

 Canibus' debut album Can-I-Bus was released on September 8, 1998.
 The song "Second Round K.O.", produced by Wyclef Jean, was a success, with the video featuring Wyclef and a cameo appearance by boxer Mike Tyson.
-Despite eventually being certified Gold, critics panned the album, criticizing both Canibus's subject matter and Wyclef's beats, most of which were considered inferior to both "Second Round K.O." and the artists' previous collaborations.
+This song formed part of Canibus' famous beef with LL Cool J.

 The album contained a lot of socially-conscious material, such as corruption within the U.S. government, AIDS, and violence in modern America.

 Canibus had a feud with LL Cool J over a verse that Canibus gave on LL's track "4,3,2,1" from his album Phenomenon.
 The track featured Canibus, Method Man, Redman, and DMX.
 Canibus's verse began with the line "Yo LL, is that a mic on your arm?
 Let me borrow that," referring to the microphone tattoo on LL Cool J's arm which LL Cool J interpreted as Canibus insulting him.
 When the final cut of the song came out it featured LL Cool J's verse after Canibus's, mocking an unspecified person believed to be Canibus.